15 Disney World Mistakes NOT to Make

 Never did.
 Not at that park nor at any of the parks.

 If you see something you like, purchase it on the spot because you may not find it later.
-If you are staying on Disney property, you can have it delivered to the gift shop of your resort.

 Likewise, if an attraction has a 30-minute wait that deters you into thinking it will get shorter later, it may not.
 Disney lines tend to get longer throughout the day until just before closing.

-Be prepared at Disney World – don’t think you will come back to something later – do it when you can!
+Be prepared at Disney World – don’t think you will come back to something later – do it when you can.

 12. Assuming your child does not need a stroller